As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

-This gives people the ability to send you a message via email without knowing your email address.
+That gives people the ability to send you a message via email without knowing your email address.

 Blogger will send the message to the email address registered with your account.

-Your Copyright Notice
+How to Include Your Copyright Notice

 I always like to include a copyright notice.
-There is a field for that and Blogger places it in the footer for you.
+There is a field for that, and Blogger places it in the footer for you.
 Edit the footer in your layout and fill in the copyright field.

 Note that this field is different from the description you type in the “Settings > Basic” section.
-That description appears under your title in your banner.
+That "basic" description appears under your title in your banner.

-Blogger Template Designer
+How to Use the Blogger Template Designer

-If you want to fine tune things, which I recommend you get used to doing, you can go to the Template Designer and change backgrounds, layouts, fonts, colors, and so on.
+If you want to fine-tune things, which I recommend you get used to doing, you can go to the Template Designer and change backgrounds, layouts, fonts, colors, and so on.

-Under advanced settings in the designer you can change text fonts and text sizes of each part of the site individually.
+Under advanced settings in the designer, you can change text fonts and text sizes of each part of the site individually.

 For example, I made the text size larger for the titles of gadgets.
 That made the titles of the right sidebar links larger.